npatwari/dflcompetition/call.md

 ### Eligibility

-Any industry, university, or government team may compete.
+Any industry, university, or government team may compete, with the exception that the organizers will not compete.
 At least one member of the team must attend and have a CPSWeek registration.

 ### Submission